Angel Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: Angel

-Quick Plot Summary: Angel is a Horror, Thriller film that crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2018, Angel is a Horror, Thriller film directed by Tory Jones.
+The narrative crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
+This summary provides a scannable look at the movie's central conflict involving Sonya Delormier.

 Ending Explained: Angel

-The final moments of Angel reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Angel reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Angel?